 These are the deep sleep stages, with stage 4 being more intense than 3.
 These stages are known as slow-wave or delta sleep.
 Your breathing, heartbeat, body temperature, and brain waves reach their lowest levels during deep sleep.
 Your muscles are extremely relaxed, and you are most difficult to rouse.

 Intense dreaming occurs during the REM cycle.
 Your limbs become temporarily paralyzed during this stage to prevent you from physically acting out your dreams.

 “The nicest thing for me is sleep, then at least I can dream.” – Marilyn Monroe

 The first REM cycle of the night begins about 90 minutes after you fall asleep and recurs every 90 minutes.
-Your eyes move around quickly behind your eyelids and your brainwaves look similar to those of someone who is awake.
+Your eyes move around quickly behind your eyelids, and your brainwaves look similar to those of someone awake.
 Your breathing, heart rate, and blood pressure rise to near-waking levels.

 Sleep deprivation and sleep deprivation effects

 No animal, including human beings, can survive without sleep.